If a movie is made using a formula or

 Sellers Leo

-McKern - Peter's very small country invades the U.S. and wins
+McKern - Peter's very small country invades the U.S.

 Bell, Book and Candle -